Things to Do in East London

 Hackney Wick

 Once an industrial wasteland, Hackney Wick has transformed into one of the city’s coolest hangouts.
 Think canalside breweries, warehouse art studios, and funky pizza joints.
 Check out the street art, grab a drink at Crate Brewery, or dance the night away in one of the area’s buzzing clubs.
+The creative energy here is infectious, making every visit feel like you’re part of something special.

 Museum of London Docklands